-The story of Tina Hightower, one of Dayton’s best-known drag queens, began in 1995 in Louisville, Kentucky.
+The story of Tina Hightower, one of Dayton’s best-known drag queens and our Daytonian of the Week this week, began in 1995 in Louisville, Kentucky.

 In her world of performance, sequins, lashes and lipstick masked a difficult struggle with addiction.
 Battling with alcoholism and drug abuse took its toll on the performer, eventually forcing her to stop performing all together.
 The winding road to recovery finally began 10 years later.